 The many major exhibits on 17th-century Dutch and Flemish painting in recent years show this art still resonates.
 What does it say to you?
 Find out on this Classical Pursuits tour that combines expert guidance with ample free time to enjoy the picturesque streets and squares and multicultural atmosphere of four dynamic northern European cities.

-To learn more and get a detailed itinerary, please contact us.
+Learn more and get a detailed itinerary!

 And here are the artists discussed by Sean in his recent presentation: